DavoodKhoshnood/davoodkhoshnood/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an eCommerce website.
+- 🔭 I’m currently working on an dnoosh.com.
 - 🌱 I’m currently continuing to learn more.

 <a href='https://www.linkedin.com/in/davoodkhoshnood/'><img src="https://img.icons8.com/color/50/000000/linkedin.png" title="Linkedin"/></a>